tsipkens/cmap/README.md

 viridis(100, 'hsv'); % interpolate to 100 colors in HSV space
 ```

-It is also noted that the *deep*, *dense*, *matter*, and *tempo* colormaps are reversed from their original order, such that the darker color is always first.
+Note that the *deep*, *dense*, *matter*, and *tempo* colormaps are reversed from their original order, such that the darker color is always first.
 The colormaps, and swages indicating their color progression, are included at the end of this README.

+### Colormap sources

 Sources of these colormaps include: